The nationwide experiment will initially include around 100,000 volunteers.

 Summer: March 1st (internship runs approximately May – September)

 Fall: July 1st (internship runs approximately September – January)

 Winter: November 1st (internship runs approximately January – May)

-The Scientist’s editors are always looking for writers who can contribute enterprising reporting to tell the stories of science around the world.
-Our online News stories, and Notebooks, which appear in print, are generally the best places to break in as a freelance journalist.
-If you are an active researcher who would like to reach our tens of thousands of scientist readers, we welcome Opinion or Feature article submissions (see below).
+The Scientist’s editors are always looking for writers who can contribute enterprising reporting to tell the stories of life science around the world.
+Online News stories and pieces for the Notebook (which appear in print) are generally the best places to break in as a freelance journalist.
+If you are an active researcher who would like to reach our tens of thousands of scientist readers, we welcome your Opinion or Feature article ideas.

-Notebooks run about 700 words and take a look behind the scenes at science and researchers.
-They typically employ a healthy dose of narrative to tell unique stories.
-Please see the Notebook section of our magazine to get a sense of what they're about.
-Send Notebook ideas to Senior Editor Bob Grant at firstname.lastname@example.org.
+Notebook stories typically run about 700 words and take a look behind the scenes of life science research.
+They tend to employ a healthy dose of narrative to tell unique stories.

-We welcome unsolicited opinions, usually of 700 words or less.
-Email your ideas or submissions to Jef Akst at email@example.com.
-If you are an active researchers and would like to work with our editors and illustrators to develop a magazine Feature, email your ideas to Senior Editor Edyta Zielinska at firstname.lastname@example.org.
+If you are an active researcher and would like to work with our editors and illustrators to develop a Feature article, e-mail your ideas to firstname.lastname@example.org.